 Our mission is to detect cancer earlier and to increase survival rates

 While biopsies of tumors are currently considered the gold standard practice, they are invasive procedures that typically require surgery or needles.
 Often there’s insufficient tissue to analyze, or a tumor is precariously located, making a biopsy unsafe.
-Tissue biopsies can detect the presence of cancer, but they are inadequate for monitoring people for relapse or identifying the need for alternative treatments.
+Tissue biopsies can detect the presence of cancer, but they are inadequate for early detection, monitoring patients for relapse and/or identifying the need for alternative treatments.

 Circulating tumor DNA (ctDNA) is found in the bloodstream and refers to DNA that is fragmented from the cancerous cells and tumors.